 Hello!
 I'm Alex, the Social Sec but with experience in publicity and trips.
 I'm currently on a Masters course in Translation Studies, so if you don't understand the club's sense of humour, I might be able to make sense of it for you!
 One of my favourite routes is the Mam Tor > Winnats Pass > Castleton route, which is bassically a big hill with madly wild weather followed by a picturesque village.
 We get quite a high amount of international students too, so don't worry if your'e not feeling that confident - if you have any doubts, just send us an email or face book message.

 Hiya!
 My name is Issam Mawhoube; I am an overseas student from Morocco doing an engineering course.
-Being the Charity officer as well as the kit officer for this academic year means I have the double responsibility of raising funds to support our chosen charity and at the same time making sure all the kit needed for the walks is in order.
-For my favourite walk is any walk that involves bad weather, it just gives you way more stories to tell!
+Being the Kit Officer, I have the responsibility to make sure all the kit needed for the walks is organised and in order.
+My favourite walk is any walk that involves bad weather; it just gives you way more stories to tell!

 Hi, I’m Noye and I’m the treasurer!
 That means that even if you don’t ever hand money to me directly, it all goes past me at some point, so if you have any questions about it I’m your girl.
 I joined the club last year, but this is actually my third year in Sheffield (I kept googling Sheffield Hiking Club, whoops).
 I have a really unfortunate habit of looking a lot more unfriendly than I mean to, but I promise I want to talk to you!
 You’re most likely to catch me on Saturday walks, especially near the beginning of the semester even when it’s cold (no guarantees if it’s raining though!)